zrobertson466920/Probabalistic_Bisection/README.md

 # Probabalistic_Bisection
-Algorithms for conducting probabilistic bisection.
-Focuses on applications to performance metric elicitation.
+Algorithms for conducting probabilistic metric elicitation.
+The core algorithm is a probabilistic ternary search algorithm.
+We make use of the [quadratic metric elicitation (QME) repo](https://github.com/koyejolab/qme) for applications to metric elicitation.